DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training.md

 * what you need to get onto the course
 * the qualifications awarded by the course
-* if the course comes with a salary
+* if the course is fee-paying or salaried
-* the course provider
+* the type of course provider
-* if it’s full or part-time
+* if the course is full or part-time

 ## What you need to get onto the course